shashank22603/Stick-Hero-Game/README.md

 - JavaFX for the graphical user interface.

 ### Collaborators
-This game was developed by Ashish Bargoti and Aman Tomar as a simple JavaFX project.
+This game was developed by Shashank Mishra and Vinay Dubey as a simple JavaFX project.

 Have fun playing Stick Hero!